 Thus in the appendix the crucial vocabulary remains points, lines, and planes.
 There is no introduction of multiplication and addition and no reliance on the development of coordinate geometry.
-Crucially, however, lines are introduced as a set of triangles and certain equivalence relations play a significant role.
-This is a more complex argument than models of non-Desarguesian planes that interpret (pieces) of curves as lines.
+Crucially, however, new 'points' are introduced as certain triples of points and new 'lines' are introduced as sets of these 'points'; explicitly defined equivalence relations play a significant role.
+This is a more complex argument than the construction of models of non-Desarguesian planes that interpret (pieces) of curves as lines.
 This level of complexity is implicit in Hilbert.

 The number of special cases that appear in the proof below are characteristic of geometric arguments.
 Algebraic methods (as is clear in the developments of 20th century algebraic geometry) can clarify the notion of a 'generic configuration'.
 Thus, the coordinatization of a Desargesuian plane requires a not-quite arbitrary choice of coordinate points.
 In contrast Claim 4.3.12 requires a delicate argument to replace 'arbitrary' points by ones that are in general position.
+A similar situation concerns the relation between Pappian and Desarguian fields.
+The first is coordinatized by a commutative field, the second by a division ring (which will not be commutative if the plane is not Pappian).
+Hessenberg [24] proved this in 1905.
+But he missed some possible intersections in the Desargues configuration and the proof was completed by Cronheim [11] in 1953.

-Our argument makes clear the geometric picture that motivates the coding of points in three-space by triples in the plane.
+Levi [37] early gave a pure geometric proof of the Hilbert embedding theorem.
+The argument with Howard in the appendix makes clear the geometric picture that motivates the coding of points in three-space by triples in the plane.
 Levi does not bring this out and it is unclear if he had the same picture in mind.
 In particular, he gave the proof in the affine case and then extended to projective planes on general grounds as in Remark 2.2.3.